pietersartain/impulse/readme.md

 2. Run `python3 make.py` to generate the static file `impulse.html`.
 3. Copy `impulse.html` somewhere online and set your browser's home page to it.

+In order to get gallery IDs from Flickr, paste the gallery link into [lookupGallery API explorer](https://www.flickr.com/services/api/explore/flickr.urls.lookupGallery) and look for the "id" part of the gallery tag.